Evidence for an abundant old population of Galactic ultra long period magnetars and implications for fast radio bursts: Observing Strategy

 \subsection{X-ray}

 The detection of a persistent high energy counterpart to any ULPM candidate would provide a crucial step forward to understanding their origin and evolutionary path.
 As discussed in Section~\ref{sec:Age}, older ULPMs such as PSR J0901--4046 are expected to be $\gtrsim \!10^5$~years old.
 Under any B-field decay scenario, their surface temperature is not expected to exceed the $100$~eV \citep[e.g.,][]{2020MNRAS.496.5052P} with thermal bolometric luminosities comparable to those of the XDIN population, $L_X \lesssim 10^{31}$~erg~s$^{-1}$ \citep{2008AIPC..983..331K,2009ApJ...705..798K}.
 The faintness of these sources, coupled with their cool surface temperatures poses a challenge for their detection.
-For instance, an absorption column density $N_{\rm H}$ larger than $10^{22}$~cm$^{-2}$ will severely attenuate the intrinsic flux below $\sim2$~keV.
-From \citet{2013ApJ...768...64H}, this limit is reached at around 4 kpc, implying that the current fleet of X-ray telescopes are practically insensitive to such population beyond this horizon.
+For instance, an absorption column density $N_{\rm H}$ larger than $10^{22}$~cm$^{-2}$ will severely attenuate the observed flux below $\sim2$~keV.
+From \citet{2013ApJ...768...64H}, this $N_{\rm H}$ limit is reached at around 4 kpc, implying that the current fleet of X-ray telescopes are practically insensitive to such population beyond this horizon.
+Even in the absence of strong absorption, deep exposures are required to detect these sources beyond 1~kpc, where their expected X-ray fluxes are $\lesssim8.0\times10^{-14}$~erg~s$^{-1}$~cm$^{-2}$.
+Moreover, it remains complex to discern a ULPM from other soft X-ray sources without the detection of a pulsed signal, increasingly restricting the parameter space to which we are currently sensitive.
+These expectations are consistent with the results of \citet{israel16MNRAS} and \citet{deluca21AA} which found no tenable ULPM candidate in their systematic pulsation searches in the Chandra and XMM archives.
 From the current population of ULPM candidates, PSR~J0901--4046 is the prime source for deep X-ray counterpart searches due to its DM-implied distance of 330~pc and $N_{\rm H} \lesssim 10^{21}$~cm$^{-2}$; both are the smallest among ULPMs and comparable to the XDIN population.
-The latter are easily detectable with currently operating X-ray telescopes, e.g., XMM and NICER.
+The latter is detectable with currently operating X-ray telescopes, e.g., XMM and NICER.